chiachun714/NYCU_2024_Operating_System_Assignment/hw1/hw1.md

 ```
 The end of the code is depend on the kernel name we want to boot

-we can check the kernel name via:
+we can check all the installed kernel name via:
 ```
 ls /boot/vmlinuz-*
 ```